369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/gradient-decent/README.md

 <img src="img/img2.png" alt="line of best fit img" width="500"/>

-BUt how do we find this line using the algorithm?
+But how do we find this line using the algorithm?

 ### How we find the line of best fit